-Site 127, 1015 E 18th Street, currently zoned R-20, was in included in the previous two housing elements.
-This site will keep its R-20 zoning designation and therefore future project on this site with 20 percent of units designated as below-market-rate would be allowed by-right.
+Site 127, 1015 E 18th Street, currently zoned R-20, was in included in the previous two housing Housing elements Elements.
+This sHousing Site will keep its R-20 zoning designation and therefore future project on this Housing Site with 20 percent of units designated as below-market-rate would be allowed by-right.